-A student's grade standing is determined by the BYUH cumulative grade point average.
+A student's grade standing is determined by the BYU-Hawaii Cumulative Grade Point Average (CGPA).

-In order to maintain SAP, a student must maintain a cumulative grade point average of a 2.0 or higher for SAP purposes.
+In order to maintain SAP, a student must maintain a CGPA of a 2.0 or higher for SAP purposes.

-A student may regain eligibility once his CGPA meets the 2.0 requirement or meets the requirements of his academic plan.
-Specific rehabilitation requirements are detailed in Regaining Eligibility section below.
+Students may regain eligibility once their CGPA meets the 2.0 requirement or meets the requirements of their academic plan.
+Specific rehabilitation requirements are detailed in the Regaining Eligibility section below.